12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q35

-What was the name of the electoral alliance formed by major non-communist, non-Congress opposition parties for the 1971 Lok Sabha elections?
+What was the electoral alliance formed by major non-communist, non-Congress opposition parties before the 1971 Lok Sabha elections called?

 A The United Front